 Start with front end if visual feedback, user interaction, accessibility, and product behavior keep you engaged.
 Start with back end if APIs, data, logic, reliability, and invisible system behavior are more interesting.
 Start with a full-stack slice if you need to understand the product end to end.

 No front-end or back-end choice guarantees a job.
-No sampled employer-language panel proves market demand.
+No sampled small dated sample of public job postings proves market demand.
 No AI usage row predicts your future.
 The defensible first focus is the one that creates role-specific proof you can test, debug, deploy, and explain.

 Frequently asked questions